sujithramanathan/SpringBoot-JWT-Token/README.md

 ## Endpoints that require Authentication

 Secured endpoints require a valid Token to be included in the header of the request.
-A Token can be acquired from the Login view above and the user should have appropriate roles.
+A Token can be acquired from the Login view above and the user should have appropriate roles to access these features.